 If you’re like me, you dread The Whining Sound.
 It can catch you off guard first thing in the morning when your child hasn’t even been awake for five minutes.
 Or you’ve come to expect it at the end of a long, tiring day.

 At first, the solution seems to be to get in full discipline mode.
-You ask your child what they’re whining about, tell her to stop, or try to show her a better way to communicate without whining.
+You ask your child what they’re whining about, tell her to stop, or try to show her a better way to communicate without a whiny voice.

-And while this works from time to time, I found another way to stop whining.
+And while this works from time to time, I found other ways to stop whining.

 How to stop your child from whining

-Sometimes all she needs is your attention.
+Sometimes all a whiny child needs is your positive attention.
 At times, it can feel like she’s competing against so many factors that keep you away from her.
 Maybe it’s her siblings that demand your time, or the chores that take up too much of it.
 Mornings might feel rushed as you scramble to get out of the house.